sebastienvercammen/ptc-acc-gen/README.md

 ## Usage
 Windows Instructions:

-New beta install script! try running "install.bat" (and tell pyr0ball if something doesn't work)
-  - If using the install script, you can simply run makeaccounts.bat afterwards.

 1. Make sure you clone recursively (git clone --recursive [origin])
-  - if you download the zip, make sure you also download the submodule PogoPlayer
+  - if you download the zip, make sure you also download the submodule PogoPlayer.
-  - or do it the easy way with `git submodule init && git submodule update`
+  - if you cloned non-recursively, be sure to run `git submodule init && git submodule update` or ToS verification will not work.
-  - if you cloned non-recursively, run install.bat.
 2. Install requirements with `npm install`
-3. Edit config.js if not using the install.bat or config.py.
+3. Run config.py or edit config.js manually. (you will have to edit manually for 2captcha)
 4. Run using `makeaccounts.bat`.
 5. Wait for the generator to fill in the second page, then accept the captcha and hit submit.
 6. Repeat for all accounts
 7. Find the generated accounts in PogoPlayer/accounts.csv.

-There is a few command line arguments for index.js if you run manually. `node index.js -h` for more info.

-Some information about usernames: 6-10 is recommended, due to trainer name limit of 12, and the gen adding at least 1 number.
-You can use up to 15 chars (which means you can only gen a max of 9 accs, since beyond 10 it will be over the limit.) but PogoPlayer will not assign a trainer name properly.

-Basically, you need to account for the gen adding the acc number after the username you pick.
+It is recommended to keep the username set in your config to around 6 characters.

 Linux Instructions:
 ***Headless systems will no longer be able to use the gen due to the captcha requirement, unless you use the autovalidation using 2captcha service (see below)***

-1. Run `install.sh`
+1. Run `npm install`
+2. Run config.py or edit config.js manually. (you will need to edit manually for 2captcha)
 2. Run using `makeaccounts.sh`.
 3. Wait for the generator to fill in the second page, then accept the captcha and hit submit.
 4. Repeat for all accounts